fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 on circuit boards, signal generators, oscilloscopes, and especially Vector Network Analyzers (VNA).
 A port is treated as a lumped circuit, located at a defined position.
 It acts as a voltage source or load with a resistive impedance.
-It can inject a signal at the Device-Under-Test (DUT) or measure a response, either from its own signal or from another port.
+It can inject a signal to the Device-Under-Test (DUT) or measure the DUT's response, either from its own signal or from another port.

 .. figure:: images/Parallel_Plate_Capacitor_Waveguide/vna_ports.svg
    :class: with-border